joeyhuang05/joeyhuang05/README.md

-- 👋 Hi, I’m @joeyhuang05.
-I'm currently a second year student at Boston University studying Computer Science and Mathematics, on track to graduating in the spring of 2026.
+Hey!
+My name is Joey Huang.
+I'm currently a second year student at Boston University studying Computer Science and Mathematics, expecting to graduate in the spring of 2026.
+Feel free to reach out to either my school (joey@bu.edu) or personal (joey.t.huang@gmail.com) emails 🙃!
-- 📫 How to reach me joeyh@bu.edu | joey.t.huang@gmail.com
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: i have no appendix

 <!---
 joeyhuang05/joeyhuang05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.